 Portraits of Yunnan shines as a work of photographic art as a result of the skill and endeavour of its creator, and the dignity and generosity of his subjects.

-Obitsu Fumio (b.
+Obitsu Fumio 大櫃史生 (b.
 1979) is a photographer, teacher and landscape designer.
-He studied at the Tohoku University of Art and Design in 2001.
-After graduating, he worked for several years as a landscape designer in Tokyo.
-He now lives in Kyoto and works at a primary school in Osaka, where he teaches arithmetic and household education.
+He studied at the Tohoku University of Art and Design, graduating in 2001.
+He worked as a landscape and architectural designer in Tokyo at Studio on Site from 2001-2004.
+In September 2004, Fumio left Japan and spent the next five years doing fieldwork in Yunnan which eventually became Portraits of Yunnan (2012).
+Fumio continues to work as a landscape and architectural designer and also works at a primary school in Osaka.
+He lives in Kyoto.

 Portraits of Yunnan by Obitsu Fumio, Yunnan Fine Arts Publishing House, 2012, text in Chinese, 195 pages.